Hoverflies

 Hoverflies show a preference for yellow and white flowers, particularly those with open centers that facilitate easy access to pollen.

 Additionally, certain hoverfly species also need access to water for breeding.
-Incorporating water features such as shallow 'hoverfly' ponds, can bolster populations.
+Incorporating water features such as shallow 'hoverfly' ponds can bolster populations.

 Excessive use of pesticides can be detrimental to hoverfly populations and their effectiveness as biological control agents.
 Consider adopting integrated pest management (IPM) practices, which involve using pesticides judiciously and as a last resort.
 Targeted application of pesticides, avoiding broad-spectrum ones, and selecting insecticides that have minimal impact on non-target organisms can help preserve hoverfly populations.